wp-plugins/speed-contact-bar/README.txt

 2. The options page of the contact bar in the WordPress backend

 == Changelog ==

+= 1.1 =
+* Fixed incorrect call of a non-static method in the admin area
+* Added WordPress function antispambot() to prevent spam bots recognizing the email address
+* Changed color picker type from Fantastic to modern Iris
+* Refactoring the options page
+* Fixed a german typo

 = 1.0 =
 First official release